 1966, Sept.
 Anne Arundel County schools desegregated.

 1967, Sept.
 12-1968, Jan.
 10. Constitutional Convention of 1967-1968 met at Annapolis.

 1970.
-Chesapeake Center for Field Biology renamed Chesapeake Bay Center for Environmental Studies at Edgewater.
+Chesapeake Center for Field Biology renamed Chesapeake Bay Center for Environmental Studies near Edgewater.

 John A. Cade Center for Fine Arts, Anne Arundel Community College, Arnold, Maryland, January 2004.
 Photo by Diane F. Evartt.

 1973.
 Friendship Airport reopened as Baltimore-Washington International (BWI) Airport.

 1983, July 1.
 Chesapeake Bay Center for Environmental Studies renamed Smithsonian Environmental Research Center near Edgewater.

 Edward C. Papenfuse State Archives Building, 350 Rowe Blvd., Annapolis, Maryland, 1997.
 Photo by James Hefelfinger (Hefelfinger Collection, MSA SC 1885-734-7, Maryland State Archives).